jlundoe/jl-portfolio/content/pages/dev-page/audio-tools/_index.md

 ---
 title: "Audio Processing Tools"
 ---
-Some audio processing tools I have made for different projects and needs.
-You can download, use, and modify them as you like.
+Some audio processing tools I’ve made for different projects and needs.
+Feel free to download, use, and modify them as you like.